 The stress associated with the cost and the treatment comes at a cost to employers, as employees who are financially stressed lose about a month of productivity per year, according to a 2019 Salary Finance Survey.

 For Heather, trying to get pregnant was more stressful than the pregnancy.
 “There were many ups and downs of getting excited and then being let down,” she said.
-This is no surprise since 61 percent of people believe that infertility is more stressful than unemployment or divorce.
 The number of fertility medications, storage requirements, supplies and administration were some of the most overwhelming parts of the process for Heather.
 She even had to figure out how to travel with her medication regimen.
 Like many fertility patients we hear from, Heather didn’t want to put her whole life on hold during treatment.

 Heather didn’t expect to have fertility issues – her mother had her 9th child at 46.
 “I should have known it wouldn’t be so easy,” she said.
 She is not alone: 10 percent of women in the U. S. experience infertility.
 And although Heather had a more complicated journey to parenthood than some, she’s absolutely certain that it was worth it.